 |SIC Codes:||7812 7822|

 Companies in this industry produce and distribute motion pictures.
-Major companies include Disney, FOX, MGM, Paramount, Sony Pictures, Universal, and Warner Bros (all based in the US), as well as Spain's Promotora de Informaciones, Toho Co of Japan, and Danish firm Egmont International Holding.
+Major companies include Disney, Fox, MGM, Paramount, Sony Pictures, Universal, and Warner Bros (all based in the US), as well as France's StudioCanal, Toho of Japan, and Village Roadshow of Australia.

 Consumer spending drives demand.
 The profitability of individual companies depends on creativity, marketing, and distribution.
-Large companies often have the advantages of long-term contracts with key actors and directors, a permanent staff of technical employees, and wide distribution networks.
-Small companies can compete successfully by creating marketable movies, often for niche audiences, on low budgets.
-The US industry is concentrated: the 50 largest US companies account for about 70 percent of revenue.
+Large companies often have the advantages of attracting key actors and directors, a permanent staff of technical employees, and wide distribution networks.
+Small companies can compete successfully, despite lower budgets, by creating movies that appeal to niche audiences.
+The US industry is concentrated: the 50 largest companies account for about 70% of revenue.